zhengshuchen/HCFNet/README.md

-# BasicISOS
+# HCFnet
 ## <div align="center"><b><a href="README.md">English</a> | <a href="README_CN.md">简体中文</a></b></div>
-BasicISOS is a framework for Infrared Small Object Segmentation, Which supports:
+HCFnet is a framework for Infrared Small Object Segmentation, Which supports:
 - [x] Training
 - [x] Resume training from checkpoint